lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 > Each run will generate a new Azure Compute Gallery and increase the processing time by around  45 minutes.
 If you don't comment the call to the [New-AzureComputeGallery](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-AzureComputeGallery) function.

+> [!WARNING]
+> In July 2024, A bug was filled (more details [here](https://github.com/Azure/RDS-Templates/issues/793#issuecomment-2259928963)) about the failure of the Custom Image Template for AVD because of Windows Update.
+I commented the Azure Compute Gallery part due to this bug.
+I will uncomment it when the bug will be fixed.

 ## Deployment

-The `New-AzAvdHostPoolSetup` function is the main function of the script.
+The [New-AzAvdHostPoolSetup](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-PsAvdHostPoolSetup) function is the main function of the script.
 It takes an `$HostPool` array as parameter (so set the parameter values you want for the HostPool(s) you want to deploy).
 It will deploy all the resources needed for the HostPool(s) based on the `$HostPool` array.
-All information on configuring the HostPool(s) can be found [here](#hostpool-powershell-classes).
+All information on configuring the HostPool(s) can be found [here](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/HostPool-PowerShell-Classes).

 > [!NOTE]
 > The impacted ressources by the parallel mode are only the HostPools.
 The Session Hosts are created in parallel (per Host Pool).
-The Job Management is done at the end of the `New-AzAvdHostPoolSetup` function.
+The Job Management is done at the end of the [New-AzAvdHostPoolSetup](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-PsAvdHostPoolSetup)  function.

 > [!NOTE]
-> Before calling the `New-AzAvdHostPoolSetup` function, The `$HostPool` array is stored as JSON in a HostPool_yyyyMMddHHmmss.json file in the script folder.
-You can reuse this file as a reminder of your previous HostPool(s) configurations or for removing the previously deployed Azure resources (via a call to the `Remove-AzAvdHostPoolSetup` function.).
+> Before calling the [New-AzAvdHostPoolSetup](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/New-PsAvdHostPoolSetup)  function, The `$HostPool` array is stored as JSON in a HostPool_yyyyMMddHHmmss.json file in the dedicated `Backup` folder (in the script folder).
+You can reuse this file as a reminder of your previous HostPool(s) configurations or for removing the previously deployed Azure resources (via a call to the [Remove-AzAvdHostPoolSetup](https://github.com/lavanack/PSAzureVirtualDesktop/wiki/Remove-PsAvdHostPoolSetup)  function.).

 > [!NOTE]
 > Some Tags are added to every deployed AVD Host Pool with related information about the underlying configuration.